galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon/tutorial.md

 # Input data

 This beginner training is based on label-free proteomics data from *Chlamydomonas reinhardtii*.
-The original experiment, raw files, and metadata are available from [PlantDataHub](https://git.nfdi4plants.org/venn/Ru_ChlamyHeatstress/-/tree/main/assays/Proteomics/dataset?ref_type=heads).
-A corresponding *C. reinhardtii* reference proteome can be obtained from [UniProt proteome UP000006906](https://www.uniprot.org/proteomes/UP000006906).
+The original experiment, raw files, and metadata are available from [PlantDataHub](https://git.nfdi4plants.org/caroott/RatioLFQ).
+A corresponding *C. reinhardtii* reference proteome can be obtained from [UniProt](https://www.uniprot.org/proteomes/UP000006906).

 > <comment-title>Scope of this tutorial</comment-title>
 >